vuejs/language-tools/README.md

 ## Note

-> To avoid performance impact, you need to disable Vetur when enabling this tool.

-> Syntax highlighting is power by [vue-syntax-highlight](https://github.com/vuejs/vue-syntax-highlight)
+> Syntax highlighting is base on [vue-syntax-highlight](https://github.com/vuejs/vue-syntax-highlight)

 > If rename location include both .ts and .vue files.
 Please perform the rename operation in the .vue file, otherwise the rename location in the .vue cannot be found correctly.